annagriffin/SQL-toolbox/instructions.md

 ### Your task (part 1)

 Using the Beautiful Soup library, you are going to do some web scraping of your own!
 Web scraping can be a tricky task, especially if it is your first time.
-Here are a couple of websites that are good for practicing web scraping techniques, or you can choose your own website.
+Here are a couple of websites that are good for practicing web scraping techniques, or you can choose your own website to scrape.

 [Book Catalog](http://books.toscrape.com/) - scrape book product listings